nianticlabs/acezero/benchmarks/README.md

 - A confidence score for the pose.
 If it is less than 1000, the pose will be excluded from the NeRF training set (but not the test set).

 `--output_dir`: Output directory for the benchmark.
 Downsampled images, NeRFs and evaluation scores will be written to this dir.
+Will also contain Nerfstudio input data -- in particular a standard Nerfstudio transforms.json containing poses in OpenGL cam-to-world format, and possibly an images directory containing downsampled images (if downsampling was performed).

 `--images_glob_pattern`: Defines the set of images used in the dataset.
 Must be given as a glob pattern relative to the current working directory, e.g. `--images_glob_pattern '/path/to/dataset/*.jpg'`.
 (Note that the single quotes are important to prevent the glob being expanded prematurely by your shell!)